Urology Services for Women

 - Urethral Diverticulum (UD).
 This pertains to the formation of a pocket-like pouch next to the urethra and normally connected directly to it.
 Due to this direct connection, the pouch will get filled with urine leading to infection.
 Symptoms – strong urge to urinate, frequent urination, and painful urination.
 Occurrence is normally seen between the ages of 40 and 70.

 The kidneys are the blood filters, removing impurities and creating urine.

 - Kidney Stones.
 This is the clumping together of salts and minerals in the urine producing “stones”.
 Sizes range from a grain of sand to golf ball sized.
 The smaller of these may pass through the urine and be quite painful.
-We offer the only full time lithotripsy treatment for kidney stones in the entire South Carolina and Georgia Lowcountry area at Coastal Carolina Medical Center in Hardeeville, SC.

 - Chronic Kidney Disease.
 Experienced by more than twenty-five million in the USA, the most common causes are hypertension (high blood pressure) and diabetes.